-- (1) The amount reclassified from accumulated other comprehensive income (loss) is included in interest expense. - (2) The amount reclassified from accumulated other comprehensive income (loss) is included in other (income) expense, net.
+- (1) The amount reclassified from accumulated other comprehensive income (loss) is included in "Interest expense, net." - (2) The amount reclassified from accumulated other comprehensive income (loss) is included in "Other expense (income), net."

-Note 14-Sale of Receivables:
+Note 15-Sale of Receivables:

-The Company has a Master Accounts Receivable Purchase Agreement (MARPA Facility) with MUFG Bank, Ltd. (the Purchaser) for the sale of up to a maximum amount of \$300 million of certain designated eligible receivables with the U.S. government.
+The Company has a Master Accounts Receivable Purchase Agreement ("MARPA Facility") with MUFG Bank, Ltd. (the "Purchaser") for the sale of up to a maximum amount of \$300 million of certain designated eligible receivables with the U.S. government.
 Effective March 31, 2022, the Company amended the MARPA Facility to transition the purchase discount rate defined within the facility agreement from using LIBOR to Term SOFR.
 The amendment did not have a material impact on the Company's financial statements.
 The receivables sold under the MARPA Facility are without recourse for any U.S. government credit risk.
 The MARPA Facility automatically renews each year unless one of the parties gives prior notice to terminate.